Skip to main content

 3. Resolve findings

 If Sigilix flagged real issues, fix them and push again.
-Sigilix re-reviews on every push (pull_request.synchronize) and updates the verdict — if all findings are resolved, the next review approves.
-If a finding is a false positive or out of scope for the PR, just dismiss it on GitHub.
-Sigilix doesn’t track resolved/unresolved threads — it re-evaluates on each push.
+Sigilix re-reviews on every push (pull_request.synchronize) and updates the verdict — if all blocking findings are resolved, the next review approves.
+If a finding is a false positive or out of scope, reply to it.
+You can dismiss it, or teach Sigilix a rule so it stops happening: reply @sigilix remember <the rule> and it will apply — and attribute — that rule in later reviews.
+See Conversational Learnings.

 4. Configure (optional)

-If you need to tune behavior — disable a specialist, ignore generated files, change the rate-limit window — drop a sigilix.yaml at the root of your repo.
+If you need to tune behavior — ignore generated files, add per-role guidance, define deterministic regex rules — drop a sigilix.json (or sigilix.yaml) at the root of your repo.
+Sigilix reads JSON and YAML with the same schema.
 See Configuration for the full schema.

 What’s next